top of page

 90. A Lego TM Vehicle no bigger than 31cm x 31cm please.

-92. A person or animal of Haribo sweet mix
+92. A person or animal made out of fruit and or vegetables

 93. Posy of flowers in a jam jar.